Idyllwild County Park Rock Climbing

 From the stop sign at the rangers station turn south west along Lower Pinecrest Avenue.
 Turn right into Playground Road and the park is found a short distance along here.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Idyllwild County Park:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Idyllwild County Park:

 Featured Route For Idyllwild County Park